-Smart Graphene and its Derivatives for Sensors and ActuatorsSubmit Manuscript no this topic Topic Articles: 0
+Smart Graphene and its Derivatives for Sensors and ActuatorsSubmit Manuscript on this topic

 Ever since the discovery of isolated single-atom-thick graphite layers by the “Scotch tape method” in 2004, the unique two-dimensional carbon crystal named graphene has emerged as a rapidly rising star in materials science and modern physics.
 As compared to other carbon allotropes, graphene and its derivatives (e.g., graphene oxide, graphane, fluorographene) have exhibited many exceptional properties: increased carrier mobility, optical transmittance, and thermal conductivity, a unique Young’s modulus, high electrical conductivity, better stretching and flexibility, stronger chemical/physical stability, and wider biocompatibility.
 These unusual properties of graphene and its derivatives have guaranteed their potential in different disciplines.
 To date, despite a short history, graphene has already revealed a wide array of both fundamental research and broad applications.